found/pretty_slugs/README.md

 Or install it yourself as:

-    $ gem install simple_slugs
+    $ gem install pretty_slugs

 ## Usage

 to add the migration(s) to your app, run

-    $ rails g simple_slugs
+    $ rails g pretty_slugs

 then run

     $ rake db:migrate

-To your models that need to implement simple slugs, add this line:
+To your models that need to implement pretty slugs, add this line:

-    include SimpleSlugs
+    include PrettySlugs

 And that is all you need if your model has a :name column, if you want to override the slug via a form field, then